postlight/account/README.md

 - Live editing!
 Very simple because the parser is all JavaScript.
 Text on the left, live results on the right.
 - Many more fun calculators made of text.
 - IDK, HTML.
 Or citations so that we know where the math is coming from.

-## Could this be used for evil?
-- Yes, if people used it to "prove" things that are nonsense, like a Eugenics calculator about improving the genetic stock of humanity, or a calculator that proved that a certain percentage of humans must be turned into food.
-- C.f. also "How to Lie with Statistics."
-- I'll consider those risks as I do more.
-Since the only way to publish is to set up a whole new thingy or issue a pull request, the risk is exceedingly low.